COVID-19 and maternity services

 You will have blood tests at your first scan appointment and again at 28 weeks.
 You may also require a Glucose Tolerance Test (GTT), which will be scheduled at 28 weeks.

 You may have additional telephone or face-to-face appointments booked with a midwife or doctor depending on your individual circumstances.
 The call will be from a withheld number.
 Please do pick up.

 Please attend your appointment alone to prevent the spread of infection.

-If you have a face-to-face appointment booked and have a new persistent cough and/or fever, please do not come to hospital.
-Please contact your midwifery team (Monday to Friday, 8am to 4pm except bank holidays), their contact details will be found in your handheld notes.
+If you have any concerns please contact your midwifery team (Monday to Friday, 8am to 4pm except bank holidays), their contact details will be found in your handheld notes.
 Out of hours (4pm to 8am Monday to Friday and weekends/bank holidays) please contact the Maternity Helpline on 07825 014 785 who will advise you.

 If you need to talk to us